 The aim of field education is not only to provide practical experience in the arts of ministry, but also to foster mutual enrichment between the academic study and the practice of ministry -- to allow for practical engagement in the tasks of ministry to challenge and enrich the student’s academic study at the Divinity School, and for this study to challenge and enrich the student’s practice of ministry.

-In the first year of study, students participate in a community engagement experience in conjunction with their Colloquium studies, spending time in a nontraditional ministry setting unique to the South Side of Chicago.
-This year, students are partnering with the Night Ministry's Outreach & Health Ministry to provide hospitality, and pastoral support to youth and adults in the neighborhoods they live.
+In the first year of study, students participate in a community engagement experiences in conjunction with their Colloquium studies, spending time in a nontraditional ministry settings unique to the South Side of Chicago.
+Some of the ministry partners include: the Night Ministry's Outreach & Health Ministry, the University of Chicago chaplaincy department, and the Cook County Jail.

 Unlike the second-year internship, the field work requirement can be accomplished outside of a congregation.
 The field work component of the degree functions as a workshop for the integration of academic study and theory with the practice of the ministerial arts in the context of a closely supervised working relationship with a professional practitioner.
 The particulars of the field work experience are open to the specific interests of the student provided that the student can demonstrate that the internship offers some direct involvement in the practice of ministry.